gskhaled/data-engineering-project/README.md

 ### Milestone 2B:

     1. Creating a simplified ETL pipeline using Airflow.
         a.
 Extracting the data from a CSV file.
         b.
 Transforming the data by working on it (cleaning and tidying).
         c.
 Loading the data into new CSV files.

-This was achieved by creating a DAG.py file, which can be found on the repository.
+This was achieved by creating a **DAG.py** file, which can be found on the repository.
 This file is supposed to be placed in an airflowhome directory, inside the **dag** folder, from which an Airflow pipeline would be initiated.
-Moreover, there is another file that needs to be places inside the same **dag** folder, which is the ML.py file.
-This file is called by the DAG.py file in order to run a machine learning model (linear regression) in order to predict values in one of the datasets.
+Moreover, there is another file that needs to be places inside the same **dag** folder, which is the **ML.py** file.
+This file is called by the **DAG.py** file in order to run a machine learning model (linear regression) in order to predict values in one of the datasets.
 This file is ran as a *BashOperator* so it need to be present in the same directory.

+Finally, in order to run the DAG, the **DAG.py** as well as **ML.py** need to be modified with the user's file location on disk.
+This can be done by these steps:
+    1. Open **DAG.py**.
+    2. In line 472, replace "/c/Users/gasse/airflowhome" with the location on the user's disk.
+Keep the remaining string as is!
+    3. Open **ML.py**.
+    4. In line 9 and 58, replace both "c/Users/gasse/airflowhome" with the location on the user's disk.
+Keep the remaning string as is!
 This directory must also include a **data** directory which should hold all the needed CSV files in the extract phase (the 3 datasets mentioned earlier).

 The DAG is then initiated from the Airflow terminal.

 Upon completion, the **data** directory would contain 5 new CSV files named:
     1. Country Dataset NEW
     2. Happiness Dataset NEW
     3. Life Expectancy NEW
     4. Merged Datasets
     5. Research Question 1 Answer

 The two CSV files named "Merged Datasets" and "Research Question 1 Answer" are the CSV files of interest.
 They have the complete, merged datasets as well as the dataframe that would be used to answer our first research question respectively.